ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

    return ratio*mWage
 ```

-Save this file by choosing `File -> Save` from the Idle menu, giving it the name `wageCalculator.py`.

-When you save, the save dialog should indicate that they are being saved inside the ~/github/spis19-lab02-Name-Name folder that corresponds to your local github repo (you should see a .git directory already present).
-It is important that they are saved there, and not somewhere else.
-If you save them in another place, the next few steps of the lab won't work properly.

-Onve you have saved your file, with IDLE still open, open a second terminal window and navigate in that window into the `~/github/spis19-lab02-Name-Name` folder, and do an ls command as shown here.
+Now, we want to run our code.
+First, save the file again (`File -> Save`), and open a second terminal window.
+In this new terminal window, navigate to the `~/github/spis19-lab02-Name-Name` folder, and do an `ls` command as shown here.
 You should see your file, with the name exactly as shown here.

-Note that if you also have a .pyc file, that's fine (or if you don't, that's fine too).
-You don't need to worry about that one, or remove it.
+Note that if you also have a `.pyc` file, that's fine (or if you don't, that's fine too).
+You don't need to worry about that one, or remove it if you want.
 Files ending in `.pyc` are "compiled Python" code.
 They are temporary files used to speed up the execution of your Python code.
 Mostly, just leave them alone and they'll come and go as needed.

 ```
 [spis19t3@ieng6-240]:spis19-lab02-Alex-Chris:170$ ls